chrismits/ANN/README.md

 An individual neuron receives information in its Dendrites (in the form of chemical signals), processes it and then propagates that information to the Axon Terminals.
 Note that there are many different types of neurons and as such, their structure and function can vary.
 If they receive the necessary amount of excitatory input, the neuron “fires” and transmits a signal through the network.

-### Delving deeper into ANN's
+### Delving deeper into ANN

-As its biological counterpart, ANN’s consist of a collection of processing units called artificial neurons which receive multiple inputs and calculate outputs.
+ANN consist of a collection of processing units called artificial neurons which receive multiple inputs and calculate outputs.
 These connections are weighted, which basically means that they carry a value.
-Each artificial neuron performs a weighted calculation on its inputs, and outputs the result of this calculation.
-Here is a visualization of an artificial neuron in comparison to a biological neuron.
+Each artificial neuron performs a weighted calculation on its inputs and then outputs the result of this calculation.
+Here is a visualization of an artificial neuron in comparison to a biological neuron:

 ![Artificial Neuron](artificialneuron.png)